mathanpec/react-redux-server-rendering/README.md

 ## For DEV environment

-* Execute `npm run dev-server` to build server bundle which will actually create `server-bundle.js` and this creates new bundle on every change to server code.
+* Execute `npm run dev-server` to build server bundle which will actually create `server-bundle.js` and this command watch for the changes in server code creates new bundle on every change.
 * Then do `npm run dev-start` in another terminal window to start the server using the created bundle.
-If you want restart the server on every new bundle creation, you can use `nodemon server-bundle.js` to start the server.
+If you want to restart the server everytime `server-bundle.js` changes, you can use `nodemon server-bundle.js` to auto restart the server.

 ## For running in Production mode